SGM Herbert A. Friedman (Ret.)

 Asia, Introduction to Psywar, Reproduction Training, Radio Training, and Media of Propaganda.
 Hubert was being groomed for a major position.
 This become clear in a letter from Bradford Smith, Chief of Central Pacific Operations dated 20 February 1945.
 It says in part:

-You are hereby designated Chief, Forward Area, Central Pacific Operations As OWIs chief representative you will be administratively responsible for the radio station operation on Saigon You will also be administratively responsible for the leaflet production program.
+You are hereby designated Chief, Forward Area, Central Pacific Operations As OWIs chief representative you will be administratively responsible for the radio station operation on Saipan You will also be administratively responsible for the leaflet production program.

 We realize that the responsibilities assigned to you are more than properly belong to one man.
 We are sure from your past performance, however, that you will discharge them creditably until such time as it is possible to provide you with needed assistance.

 The assignment on which you are being sent is the most important one we have yet undertaken.
 It is given to you in full faith of your ability to carry it out successfully.

 Another booklet entitled OWI Leaflet Maneuvers dated 6 October 1944 actually has an example of one of Huberts early attempts at preparing a propaganda leaflet.
 The class was held in

 without benefit of instruction or advice on leaflet technique from anyone with field experience.
 In other words, eight new OWI agents were tasked with producing five leaflets completely on their own.
 The leaflets were for use in San Francisco Burma, New Guinea, the Philippines, Japanand Borneo.
 The students were assigned an artist named Gene Schnell, a Japanese translator named Sung Soo Whang, and a Davidson Printing Pressman who in this case was Richard Hubert.

 Richard and another agent named Vic Glasband designed and wrote the third leaflet targeting the Filipinos to encourage resistance and to urge the overthrow of the Japanese on the Philippine